-We all know that we should update a few programs on our hard drives routinely as a general rule for security reasons.
+We all know that we should update programs on our hard drives routinely as a general rule for security reasons.
 But should you update your BIOS?

 (For more on updating Windows along with the death of Windows Vista click here)

-A WARNING: Despite the fact that you can update the present BIOS, doing as such is more risky than updating hard drive based programs. ( This is only recommended if you are Tech savvy )
+A WARNING: Despite the fact that you CAN update the present BIOS, doing as such is riskier than updating hard-drive-based programs. ( This is only recommended if you are Tech savvy )

-In the case of something turns out badly, it could render the PC totally unbootable; you won’t have the capacity to boot a live Linux drive or even be able to reinstall Windows.
-There’s presumably an approach to breath life back into the PC, yet it won’t be simple.
+In the case of something turning out badly, it could render the PC totally unbootable; you won’t have the capacity to boot a live Linux drive or even be able to reinstall Windows.

 So when would it be a good idea for you to update along with how?